roblatour/OMVBackup/README.md

 # OMVBackup

 ## Purpose
-Make it very easy to back up and restore a bootable drive with Linux and Open Media Vault (OMV) installed.
+Make it easy to back up and restore a bootable drive with Linux and Open Media Vault (OMV) installed.

 ## Behaviour
 The backup process: